How to Book

 By post: You can download a booking form here

 Reservations by email/phone can be held for a maximum of one week.
 Firm bookings can only be accepted when the fee is paid in full.

 All courses are open to everyone aged 17 or over.
 There is a priority booking period for Brunel Arts Friends.
 See Friends' Scheme details.

 All Brunel students can take part in our weekly courses for free by becoming a Student Member of Brunel Arts.

-- To enrol, complete the membership form and visit Brunel Arts' Reception in the Arts Centre building or if you are not on campus during the daytime, you may call Brunel Arts to check availability and pay the membership fee by card.
+§ To enrol, visit Brunel Arts' Reception in the Arts Centre building - or if you are not on campus during the daytime, you may call Brunel Arts to check availability and pay the membership fee by card.

-- Concessionary rates for Specialist Days are available for Brunel Student Members and entry to the Maggini Quartet Celebrity Evening Concert s free with a Brunel Arts Student Membership card.
+§ Concessionary rates for Specialist Days are available for Brunel Arts Student Members and entry to the Maggini Quartet Celebrity Evening Concert is free with a Brunel Arts Student Membership card.

 Terms & Conditions

 Public & Staff Booking Information